smigliorini/spatial-embedding/BeastSpatialJoinQuery/Readme.md

 * **PBMS** It's used with the non-partitioned version of the two datasets.
 * **DJ** It's used with the partitioned version of the two datasets.
 * **REPJ** It's used with the largest dataset partitioned and with the smaller one not-partitioned.

+To fasten up the process it is possible to specify which algorithm will be used for the spatial join using the four flags `-b,-p,-d,-r`.
+If no flags is provided, the execution will use all 4 of them.

 ## ClassDiagram
 [![](https://mermaid.ink/img/eyJjb2RlIjoiY2xhc3NEaWFncmFtXG5TSk1hc3RlciA8Li4gU3BhdGlhbEpvaW4gOiBjcmVhdGVcblJlc3VsdHMgPC4uIFNwYXRpYWxKb2luXG5SZXN1bHRzIFwiMVwiIC0tKiBcIjFcIiBTSk1hc3RlciBcblNKUmVzdWx0IFwiKlwiIC0tKiBcIjFcIiBSZXN1bHRzIFxuU0pSZXN1bHQgPC4uIFNKTWFzdGVyIDogY3JlYXRlXG5BbGdvcml0aG1SZXN1bHQgXCIqXCIgLS0qIFwiMVwiIFNKUmVzdWx0XG5BbGdvcml0aG1SZXN1bHQgPC4uIFJlc3VsdHNcblNKTWFzdGVyIC4uPiBBbGdvcml0aG1SZXN1bHQgOiBjcmVhdGUiLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlLCJhdXRvU3luYyI6dHJ1ZSwidXBkYXRlRGlhZ3JhbSI6ZmFsc2V9)](https://mermaid.live/edit#eyJjb2RlIjoiY2xhc3NEaWFncmFtXG5TSk1hc3RlciA8Li4gU3BhdGlhbEpvaW4gOiBjcmVhdGVcblJlc3VsdHMgPC4uIFNwYXRpYWxKb2luXG5SZXN1bHRzIFwiMVwiIC0tKiBcIjFcIiBTSk1hc3RlciBcblNKUmVzdWx0IFwiKlwiIC0tKiBcIjFcIiBSZXN1bHRzIFxuU0pSZXN1bHQgPC4uIFNKTWFzdGVyIDogY3JlYXRlXG5BbGdvcml0aG1SZXN1bHQgXCIqXCIgLS0qIFwiMVwiIFNKUmVzdWx0XG5BbGdvcml0aG1SZXN1bHQgPC4uIFJlc3VsdHNcblNKTWFzdGVyIC4uPiBBbGdvcml0aG1SZXN1bHQgOiBjcmVhdGUiLCJtZXJtYWlkIjoie1xuICBcInRoZW1lXCI6IFwiZGVmYXVsdFwiXG59IiwidXBkYXRlRWRpdG9yIjpmYWxzZSwiYXV0b1N5bmMiOnRydWUsInVwZGF0ZURpYWdyYW0iOmZhbHNlfQ)